hypermodern-python/website/docs/chapter02.md

 We have added three configuration options for Coverage.py:

-- The `tool.coverage.run.source` option specifies for which packages to collect coverage data.
+- The `tool.coverage.run.source` option specifies the packages for which coverage data should be collected.
   List the name of your package,
   [as well as the test suite][ned-batchelder-blog-include-your-tests] itself.

-- The `tool.coverage.run.branch` option activates branch coverage.
+- The `tool.coverage.run.branch` option activates *branch coverage*.
   While statement coverage flags lines of code that are not executed, branch coverage allows you to identify uncovered branches in conditional code, such as `if...else` constructs.